 Handrails should not be supported from toe plates, unless it can be shown that the toe plates are structural members.
 The type of handrail base should be chosen with care to ensure it will be suitable for attaching to the structure in question.
 A larger size of base is more suitable when fixing to materials which have a lower density than steel e.g. concrete, brickwork, block work.
 The size and spacing of fixing bolts into concrete or other low density materials requires careful consideration.
 There is an optimum requirement for fixings, and exceeding this may weaken rather than strengthen the attachment.
 We will be able to advise on handrail standards and what you require in order to adhere to these.

 A balustrade is an important safety feature especially in industrial applications.
 The balustrade structure must be rigid and strong, be able to resist and not bend, buckle or break under pressure.
 They also need to be durable and suitable to the area they are to be applied to which is why steel is one of the most popular choices.

 Balustrade railings must meet regulations specifying minimum heights in order to ensure that they will successfully prevent falls.
 Steelway are experts in the manufacture of access metalwork and can ensure that all designs meet the specified regulations for your industry.

 Where loading access is required for a mezzanine floor, or for protection across openings at the head of stairs and ladders.
 To meet specifications we supply self-closing safety gates of tubular construction to match the design of adjoining handrails.

-For more information on industrial handrails, loadings, finishes and materials etc please download the Core Product Brochure or contact us on 01902 451733
+For more information on industrial handrails, loadings, finishes and materials etc please download the Core Product Brochure.

 If you are interested please contact us here or call 01902 451733.